Arsenoid2/process-report/README.md

 ### ⚖️ Pros and Limitations
 ✅ Advantages
-- No external dependencies: Runs on any Windows system with PowerShell — no need to install Python or third-party tools.
+- No external dependencies: Executes on any Windows system — no need to install Python or third-party tools.
 - Quick and easy: Just download and run; ideal for non-technical users or quick checks.
 - CSV output: Easily viewable in Excel, Google Sheets, or other spreadsheet tools.